-The cost continued to escalate, and by fall of 1960 had risen to $2 million.
+The cost continued to escalate, and by the fall of 1960 had risen to $2 million.
 The project was delayed, and other locations were being suggested by the city manager and members of the African-American community.
-It was even suggested that Mercy integrate into Mound Park Hospital, with a wing in that facility.
+It was even suggested that Mercy integrates into Mound Park Hospital, with a wing in that facility.

 However, St. Petersburg maintained the status quo by continuing to operate under the Jim Crow policy of segregated hospitals.
-St. Petersburg along with Jacksonville, Tampa and Ft.
+St. Petersburg, along with Jacksonville, Tampa, and Ft.
 Lauderdale were the only four cities in Florida still operating segregated hospitals.